-You should have as many disposable products as possible, as it will help you cut down on the amount of materials that you’ll be carrying around.
+You should have as many disposable products as possible, as it will help you cut down on the number of materials that you’ll be carrying around.
 With disposable products, you simply have to throw them out once you’re done with them – Munchkin Arm and Hammer makes affordable and an amazing changing pad that’s actually disposable.
 That’s right, you just use it once and then throw it out completely.
-You don’t need to carry around changing pads that may be hosting an abundance of bacteria and such – so keep that in mind.
+You don’t need to carry around a changing pad that may be hosting an abundance of bacteria and such.
+So keep that in mind.

 White onesies are something that you want to get into a habit of dressing your baby with, especially while traveling.
 They can be cheap, and you can almost treat them like a disposable piece of clothing; there’s really no telling when your baby is going to have a messy accident!
 Having the cherished blanket or toy of your baby with you on the trip is going to make things way easier, especially if they become upset.
 When you’d like to organize outfits, just use plastic bags and put in individual pieces of clothing.

 Your baby should be close to you at all times, and that’s why I’m going to suggest a baby harness.
 It sounds kind of funny, right?
 Traveling should mean that a stroller is out of the equation (most of the time), leaving you to strap your baby onto the front side of your body and head out for the day.
 Not only is it easier to take them everywhere, but you can even just take your child with you through airport security easier and such.
 Slings or front carriers are essentially a way to carry your baby hands-free in crowded areas – Baby Bjorn’s are always going to be more ideal than the traditional car seat as well.